 Merely 4% of mothers who did not graduate from high school live above the federal poverty rate; whereas 53% of mothers with a bachelor’s degree live above the poverty rate.13

 *Limited English proficiency refers to anyone above the age of 5 who reported speaking English less than “very well,” as classified by the U.S. Census Bureau.

 The Need Is Great

 There are 1.6 million adults in New York City who do not speak English proficiently.
-(Queens County was the nation’s fifth largest low-English-proficiency county in 2009–13).
+Among all U.S. counties, Queens County had the nation’s fifth largest low-English-proficiency population in 2009-13.
 Of those who need literacy education, only 40,000, or 3 percent, are receiving it.

 Literacy Partners aims to meet this need by providing free English and high school equivalency classes to help low-income immigrant parents in all five boroughs.
 Our English for Parents classes are delivered in partnership with Head Start programs for low-income children, so parents can come to class after dropping their children off at school.
 Our dual-generation approach helps empower both parents and children through education.

 1 Joseph Sclafani, The Educated Parent: Recent Trends in Raising Children.
 Westport, Connecticut: Praeger, 2004, 88.

 2 Parents’ Literacy and Their Children’s Success in School: Recent Research, Promising Practices, and Research Implications, Research Report, Office of Research, Office Educational Research and Improvement of the U.S. Department of Education.
 August 1993.